FraM1000/WeatherNow/README.md

 * node.js
 * npm

-The following commands should be executed in the app folder.
+**IMPORTANT:** The following commands should be executed in the app folder.

 ### Project setup
 ```